Data Centers in Bulgaria

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): The primary internet exchange is BIX.bg (Bulgarian Internet Exchange), which facilitates low-latency traffic exchange between local and regional networks, improving performance for end-users in the country.
+Internet Exchange Points (IXPs): The main peering point is the Bulgarian Internet Exchange (BIX.BG) in Sofia.
+It facilitates efficient traffic exchange between local networks, reducing latency and improving performance for domestic users.

 Power Analysis